zaiisao/Documentation/en/faqs/browser_support.md

 Due to the various browser engine implementations, support for some features may vary by browser and platform.
 The following are known issues and limitations.

+## Limitation

-## Chrome
+### Chrome

 The Agora Web SDK is based on WebRTC and works best on Chrome.
 - The Agora Web SDK supports Chrome 58 or later.
+- On some Android devices, Chrome does not support the H.264 codec.
 - Some APIs require later versions of Chrome, see the API Reference for details.

-## Safari
+### Safari

 - Safari 12.1 or earlier only supports the H.264 codec.
 - Safari does not support changing the frame rate (30 fps by default).
 - Device permissions
   - Safari does not support getting the output device information, so it does not support the `getPlayoutDevices` and `setAudioOutput` methods.
-  - If Auto-Play is not enabled on Safari, the stream playback has no audio.
+  - If **Auto-Play** is not enabled on Safari, the stream playback has no audio.
 You have to call the `navigator.mediaDevices.getUserMedia` method to get the device permissions before playing a stream.
 - Safari does not support the `addTrack` and `removeTrack` methods.
 - Safari does not support the `getAudioLevel` method on iOS.
+- Occasional audio routing issues on iOS Safari: The audio is routed to the speakerphone when a headset is connected, or the audio is routed to the earpiece when no headset is connected.

-## Firefox
+### Firefox

 - When the Firefox browser interoperates with the Native SDK for iOS, the video in the Firefox browser is rotated.
 - Setting the video profile on Firefox does not take effect on the following devices:
   - MacBook Pro (13-inch, 2016, Two Thunderbolt 3 ports)
   - Windows 10 (MI)

-## Edge
+### Edge

 The Agora Web SDK v2.7 or later supports the Microsoft Edge browser.
 Due to browser limitations, the Agora Web SDK supports the following functions: